Curtis Allgier: Trial

 Allgier's murder trial was initially set for June 2012.
 In March 2012, the judge granted a motion postponing the trial.
 On October 3, 2012, Allgier unexpectedly pleaded guilty to murder and several other charges, and also pleaded no contest to three charges of attempted murder.
 He was sentenced to life in prison without the possibility of parole.

 In January 2015, Allgier lost his right to legal representation after repeatedly making frivolous objections to, and threats against, his court-appointed attorneys during his appeals of the life sentence.

 In November 2017, the Utah Supreme Court rejected Allgier's self-represented motions to withdraw his guilty pleas.
 The court ruled that Allgier knew conditions of his guilty pleas and was unable to withdraw them due to missing a deadline, and furthermore that Allgier had failed to establish that his lawyers did not adequately represent him.

 Tattoos

-Allgier is noted for numerous tattoos, many of which express his white supremacist beliefs.
-The meanings of each of these tattoos are explained as:
+Allgier has numerous tattoos, many of which express his white supremacist beliefs.
+He has multiple swastikas, including ones tattooed on either side of his nose, earlobes, chin, center brow, and front of his ears.

-Swastika (center brow, either side of the nose, earlobes, chin and front of the ears): A prevalent item used heavily within Nazi symbolism and is a commonplace tattoo on modern-day followers of White supremacy.